Unveiling Deep Shadows: A Survey and Benchmark on Image and Video Shadow Detection, Removal, and Generation in the Deep Learning Era: Shadow Generation

-Different methods require different specific training data due to their unique model designs and applications.
-For example, SGRNet requires a foreground shadow mask and a target shadow image for image composition.
+\xwhu{Different shadow generation paradigms require distinct data supervision and task formulations, driven by their intended applications.} For example, SGRNet requires a foreground shadow mask and a target shadow image for image composition.
 In contrast, Mask-ShadowGAN only needs unpaired shadow and shadow-free images for shadow removal.
 ARShadowGAN uses binary maps of real shadows and their occluders for training, generating shadows for virtual objects in augmented reality.
-SmartShadow utilizes line drawings and shadow pairs provided by artists to train the deep network to generate shadows on line drawings.
-Due to space constraints, we recommend that readers explore the results of each application to understand the effectiveness and suitability of the methods.
+SmartShadow utilizes line drawings and shadow pairs provided by artists to train the deep network to generate shadows on line drawings. \xwhu{This diversity in supervision reflects a broader trend, which is from pixel-level synthesis toward semantically grounded, geometry-aware generation.}

-But, current shadow generation methods focus on single objects in images, and \emph{how to generate consistent shadows for multiple objects in videos} remains a challenge.
-Additionally, besides generating shadows for objects that lack shadows, \emph{how to edit the shadows of various objects by adjusting the light directions} offers more practical applications.